 In the Learning Support Department, we aim to remove barriers to learning so that students are supported to achieve to the best of their abilities.
 Our Head of Learning Support is a qualified SENDCo and has experience supporting students with SEND from Key Stage 2 to Key Stage 5.
-Our Enhanced Provision teacher is an experienced Primary teacher and is training to be a SENDCo.
+We have recently restructured the department following our Enhanced Provision teacher gaining a SENDCo qualification.
+Ms Diver is now the Deputy SENDCo.